xufuture/qserv/css/README.txt

 #### in one window, start the watcher
   ./css/watcher.py                          # example without logging

-  ./css/watcher.py  -v 10 -f watcher.log    # example with logging
+  export KAZOO_LOGGING=40                   # kazoo can be too verbose ./css/watcher.py  -v 10 -f watcher.log    # example with logging